Easily Switch Between Product Types

 • If Docker cannot be executed, information similar to the following will display.

 The privileged: true parameter fails to be transferred during GitLab Runner installation.
-As a result, you do not have the permission to run the docker command.
+As a result, you do not have the permissions to run the Docker command.
 To resolve this issue, find GitLab Runner in the workload list on the CCE console, add the environment variable KUBERNETES_PRIVILEGED, and set its value to true.